 PDI= Sum of scoresNumber of observations × Highest number in rating scale ×100

-The data collected from the kharif seasons of 2020, 2021, and 2022 were pooled to calculate average PDI and yield (kg/ha).
+The data collected from the kharif seasons of 2020, 2021 and 2022 were pooled to calculate average PDI and yield (kg/ha).
 Subsequently, the data on disease severity and yield parameters were subjected to appropriate statistical analysis to assess the effectiveness of the fungicide treatments against sheath blight of rice.

 3. RESULTS AND DISCUSSION

-3.1 Kharif, 2020:
+3.1 Kharif, 2020

 During 2020 wet season, the incidence of neck blast and sheath rot was recorded in this trial.
 The efficacy of fungicides in managing neck blast and sheath rot during kharif, 2020 revealed that, minimum PDI of neck blast was recorded with Isoprothiolane 40% EC (2.8%) followed by Kitazin 48%EC (6.5%) and Difenconazole 25% EC (6.8%), as compared to the control (26.4%).
 Among the fungicide treatments, the maximum neck blast PDI (14.9%) was recorded in Propineb 70%WP @ 3 g/l when compared to untreated control (26.4%).
 Among the treatments, spraying of Isoprothiolane @ 1.5 ml/l was found to be best fungicide against neck blast followed by Kitazin 48% EC (6.5%) as compared to control (26.4%).
 The minimum sheath rot incidence was recorded with Tebuconazole 25.9% SC (11.4%) followed by Kitazin 48% EC (13.3%) as compared to untreated control (29.7%), whereas, Difenconazole 25% EC was found to be most effective fungicide (20.0%) against grain discolouration under field conditions.
 Higher yields were recorded with Kitazin 48% EC (5448 kg/ha) as compared to untreated control (3309 kg/ha).
 However, yield differences across the treatments except untreated control were non-significant (Table 1).